MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-create-reports.md

 ::: moniker-end

-Operations Manager includes a number of reports when you install a management group, to help you review the operational telemetry and configuration information to help troubleshoot issues or problems, review the day-to-day health of your IT services, and make decisions that drive changes in capacity planning or service operations of the service.
+Operations Manager includes many reports when you install a management group, to help you review the operational telemetry and configuration information to help troubleshoot issues or problems, review the day-to-day health of your IT services, and make decisions that drive changes in capacity planning or service operations of the service.

 ## Operational Data report